discourse/discourse-slack-official/README.md

     You can optionally set the user that Slack will use, and change the size of the excerpts being posted.

 6. Now, you need to create the webhook that Discourse will use to post to Slack.
-Go to `https://<yourslack>.slack.com/apps/new/A0F7XDUAZ-incoming-webhooks` and copy the "Webhook URL". \*\*
+You only need to do this once, even if you have multiple  Discourse instances.
+Go to `https://<yourslack>.slack.com/apps/new/A0F7XDUAZ-incoming-webhooks` and copy the "Webhook URL".

     ![New Webhook Page](https://cloud.githubusercontent.com/assets/1386403/16739200/f92dbee8-4766-11e6-9e4a-03289337a91b.png)